Table of contents

 Application software, or app for short, is software that performs specific tasks for an end-user.
 Apps are distinct from system software, which refers to the software that keeps systems running.

 Examples of application software

-It also includes the category of mobile apps, including communication apps such as WhatsApp or games such as Candy Crush Saga.
+The class of software also includes mobile apps, including communication apps such as WhatsApp or games such as Clash of Clans.
 There are also app versions of common services such as those providing weather or transport information or apps for customers to interact with companies.

-There is some ambiguity about the distinction between application and system software, since operating systems usually bundle application software.
+There is some ambiguity about the distinction since operating systems usually bundle application software.

 This has caused controversy where a company supplies system software such as an operating system but also produces the application software that runs on it.

-The most notable example is with Microsoft, which sells the Windows operating system but also produces the application software such as Microsoft Word.
+The most notable example is Microsoft, which sells the Windows operating system but also produces apps such as Microsoft Word.
 Microsoft was accused of building secret interfaces in the operating system software which would give it an advantage in its application software products.